February 4, 2009

 Crockpot Cola Chicken was one of my favorite meals as a kid.
 The BBQ like sauce is delicious and the chicken is so tender.
 Now that I’m a working mom, I can better appreciate how easy this meal is for a weeknight supper.

-During the month of February I will be featuring some of my recipes that have recently been on the menu for Gluten Free Suppers.
+During the month of February I will be featuring some of my recipes that have recently been on the menu for right sidebar of my blog.
 Many of these recipes have not been published at Gluten Free Cooking School before because they are from my childhood or our pre-vegetarian days.
 And since they contain meat, I don’t have any pictures to share.
 But in these busy pre-baby and tax season day, I’ve decided to publish them anyway.
 Enjoy!

 Crockpot Cola Chicken

 1 c. ketchup